-If you knew me personally, you’d know that I’m not one to be afraid to talk about poop.
+If you knew me personally, you’d see that I’m not one to be afraid to talk about poop.
 Specifically, having healthy eliminations.
-Like urine, your poo says a lot about what you’ve been consuming- it’s pretty important to know how things are processing.
+Like urine, your poo says a lot about what you’ve been consuming; it’s pretty significant to know how things are processing.

 If you’ve never heard of NutritionFacts.org, then you’re missing out.
 I love this site.
 Launched in August of this year, NutritionFacts.org is a labor of love featuring all the videos from Dr. Greger’s past Latest in Clinical Nutrition DVDs, split into hundreds of bite-sized topical segments that can be searched and shared.
 Dr. Greger’s videos are strictly science-based with citations, which makes them the perfect resource for discussing our vegan health.